Joss-Hua/hello-word/RFP: Hosting Community Meetups.md

 - AMA mainly solves miners' questions about Filecoin protocol, economic, proof, EC and implementation
 - Filecoin miner offline summit aimed at mutual exchange, learning, putting forward ideas and sharing experience
 - Workshops specializing in how to build an app on Filecoin
-- And more!

-In order to apply for this project, please do not use the generic RFP proposal template.
-Instead, please use the [RFP Community Proposal Template](https://github.com/filecoin-project/devgrants/blob/master/rfp-proposals/rfp-community-proposal-template.md).
+please use the [RFP Community Proposal Template](https://github.com/filecoin-project/devgrants/blob/master/rfp-proposals/rfp-community-proposal-template.md).
 Please follow the same general instructions as described in the [README for the general RFP proposals](https://github.com/filecoin-project/devgrants#submit-a-proposal-for-an-rfp) (i.e. submit a PR, tag it properly, etc.).

 ## Value

 Community events can be an extremely powerful, galvanizing force for an open-source project.
-At the same time, we are currently a small set of core project maintainers, and don't have the ability to travel and organize high-quality community events for our global communities.
-We would love to engage our community members to help in this process, both expanding our global communities and increasing the number of people who are deeply invested in and committed to the success of the Filecoin project.
+Due to geographical location, we are unable to organize high-quality community activities for global communities.
+We would love to engage our community members to help in this process, increasing the number of people who are deeply invested in and committed to the success of the Filecoin project.

 ## Deliverables

-- Event logistics plan (including ticket/RSVP link, venue, and schedule of activities + any speakers)
+- Event logistics plan (including schedule of activities, venue, theme and speakers, ticket/RSVP link. etc.)
 - Summarized post-event report (including what went well at this event, what could have been improved, and feedback from attendees)
 - Photos and recordings from the event posted publicly online

 ## Recommended Team

-- Community managers and event organizers would be the perfect fit for this sort of project
+- Miner and event organizers would be the perfect fit for this sort of project
-- Developers and hackers who are excited about Filecoin and the dweb would also be a great fit!
+- Developers who are excited about Filecoin would also be a great fit!

 ## Detailed Requirements & Constraints

+- The purpose of the event can be discussed with Venus team first
 - Event must be publicly marketed
 - Event must have some photos or recording (doesn't need to be extensive, just need some proof that the event occurred as intended)
 - Event must be focused on the Filecoin ecosystem